tarwn/lessthandot-hugo/blogs/content/posts/2013-02-05-mongodb-how-to-drop-databases.md

 The output you get back is `true`

-Now if you do a find on the collection, you won&#8217;t get anything back
+Now if you do a find on the collection, you won't get anything back

 <pre>db.Blog.find()</pre>

 That was pretty simple.
-Now let&#8217;s see how to drop a database.
+Now let's see how to drop a database.
 This is pretty easy as well, it is just `db.dropDatabase()`.
 I wished you had to specify the name of the database because you could be in the wrong database when executing the command

 Execute this